Zawad-zee/DevSecOps6002/README.md

 Tasks were to write a Python script to read/write unencrypted credentials from/to a json file.
 The second version would be encrypting the credentials and hashing the entry, which later would be used to check the integrity of the data.

-As the lesson was on DevSecOps and CIA Triad, I decided to extend the project to give a more real life experience for myself.
-- Threat Modeling using OWASP Threat Dragon
-- first script to be following no secure coding principles
-- second script following and implementing significant principles to showcase the secure coding principles (DRY, no hardcoded credentials, logging, integrity checks, file handling exception, pwd requirements)
-- Docker + Splunbk for logging and monitoring
+I expanded this DevSecOps and CIA‑focused lab to simulate a more realistic workflow by incorporating threat modeling with OWASP Threat Dragon and developing two Python scripts: one intentionally insecure and one implementing strong secure‑coding practices such as DRY principles, removal of hard‑coded credentials, logging, integrity checks, exception‑safe file handling, and password requirements.
+The project also integrates Docker and Splunk for logging, monitoring, and operational visibility.